SF-Nexus/SF-Nexus.github.io/src/ocr/index.md

 2. Choose the location in which you want to save the project (ex.
 Novel Database server -> Digitized Books -> Round # -> Batch #) as file path and create new folder named OCR Files.
 3. Save your OCR project in new OCR Files folder with chosen title (ex.
 SSFCBZ201710000###_[first few chars of author/book title])

+## Export OCR Project as Text File
+1. With file open in Abbyy, go to File -> Save As -> TXT Document
+2. Choose the location in which you want to save the project (ex.
+Novel Database server -> Exported Datasets -> Sci Fi Corpus Txt Files -> Round X Clean Txt Files) as file path.
+3. Save your text file using this format: PublicationDate_AUTHORLASTNAME_TITLE (ex.
+1954_POHL_STAR)